Roy Grounds

 Sir Roy Burman Grounds (18 December 1905 – 2 March 1981) was an Australian architect, based in Melbourne, Victoria.
-He is noted as often being at the forefront of the development of Modernism in Victoria - his work in the 1930s included buildings that were amongst the earliest influenced by the Modern movement, an influence continued in his 1950s houses, some based on pure geometric shapes.
-He was a member of the highly regarded partnership of Grounds, Romberg & Boyd from 1953 - 1963.
+He is noted as often being at the forefront of the development of Modernism in Victoria; his work in the 1930s included buildings that were amongst the earliest influenced by the Modern movement, an influence continued in his 1950s houses, some based on pure geometric shapes.
+He was a member of the highly regarded partnership of Grounds, Romberg & Boyd from 1953 to 1963.
 His later work of the 1960s, such as the National Gallery of Victoria and the adjacent Victorian Arts Centre, cemented his legacy as a leader in Australian architecture.

-Artist Marr Grounds (1930-2021) was his son.
+Artist Marr Grounds was his son.

 Early life and education

 Born on 18 December 1905 in St Kilda, a suburb of Melbourne, Grounds was educated at several schools, including Scotch College Melbourne and Melbourne Church of England Grammar School.

 In the mid 1920s, he began his articles with the architectural firm of Blackett, Forster and Craig, where Geoffrey Mewton was doing the same.
 By 1928 they were both studying at the University of Melbourne Architectural Atelier, where they won first prize in an Institute of Architects Exhibition for a house costing under £1000, in a New England Colonial style.
 They both also won scholarships to further their studies later that year.

 After graduating in 1928 they travelled to London together with another student, Oscar Bayne, where they all shared digs.
 After a brief time in London, Grounds worked in the United States for some time, including working in Los Angeles on set designs for the movies.
 It was there that he married American divorcee Virginia Lammers, née Marr, in August 1932, and it was there that his son, Marr Grounds was born in 1930.